 #2- How to Test Gold Authenticity By Looking for a Letter Mark?

-It’s easy to test gold authenticity by looking for letter marks engraved on the gold object.
+It’s easy to test gold authenticity by looking for letter marks engraved on the object.

-While this superficial gold plating may be real, it’s only a small part of a complete product and it’s an insufficient amount of gold for the item to be considered true gold.
+While this superficial gold plating may be real, it’s only a small part of a complete product and it’s not enough gold for the item to be considered true gold.

 #3- How to Test Gold at Home With Magnets?